Akbarsait/powertools-data/fabric/notes-guides/fabric-analytics-engineer.md

   - Allows to bulk edit measures and run scripts to automate measure creation.
   - Best Practice Analyser to check recommendation practices.
   - vertipaq Analyzer
+  - Tabular Editor allows you to use C# scripts to automate changes.
 - Power Query M Language
   - Table.Profile: Returns a profile for the columns in table and returns the following for each column: Maximum, Minimum, average, standard deviation. count, null count, distinct count.
   - Column quality provided the percentage of valid records in the column.
   - Column distribution provides an overview of the value frequency and distribution in a column.
+(Error, Valid, Empty )
-  - Column profile provides statistical data about values in a column.
+  - Column profile provides statistical data about values in a column. (distinct, unique, Null)
 - Notebooks:
   - df.summary(): Helps to evaluate the data to calculate the min, max, mean, and standard deviation values for all the string and numeric columns.
   - DESCRIBE HISTORY: To retrieve information including the operations, user, and timestamp for each write to a Delta table by running the history command.